 1. Analyze app idea.

-At this phase our employees usually work a lot together with clients until they get clear idea about final result and client’s expectations.
-Probably anyone would agree that paying more for redesign in the end is not the best idea.
+At this phase, our employees usually work a lot together with clients until they get a clear idea about final result and client’s expectations.
+Probably anyone would agree that paying more for a redesign, in the end, is not the best idea.

 When the idea is clear it is time to build the first prototype of the app.
-This gives a possibility to tests and fix your project concept if needed.
+This gives a possibility to tests and fixes your project concept if needed.

 Creating a prototype also consist of a few parts.

-Creating wireframes can be long process.
+Creating wireframes can be a long process.
 It depends on the complexity of the app and the number of needed screens.
-Also this process can last longer if customer doesn’t give clear details to designer.
+Also, this process can last longer if a customer doesn’t give clear details to the designer.
 At the same time bringing own wireframes examples or at least showing similar apps can speed up this process.